 TABLE OF CONTENTS

-Railroad Commission of Texas:
+Railroad Commission of Texas Minutes:

 The Railroad Commission of Texas (RRC) regulates the exploration, production, and transportation of oil and natural gas in Texas.
 Its statutory role is to prevent waste of the state's natural resources, to protect the correlative rights of different interest owners, to prevent pollution, and to provide safety in matters such as hydrogen sulfide.
 It oversees hazardous materials pipelines and natural gas pipelines and distribution systems as well as propane, butane, compressed natural gas, and liquefied natural gas.
 It works to make sure a continuous, safe supply of natural gas is available to Texas consumers at the lowest reasonable price.
 Additionally, the RRC oversees surface mining for coal, uranium, and iron ore gravel and conducts a program for reclaiming lands that were mined and abandoned before 1975.